Nevelfjell

 Nevelfjell is a mountain in Lillehammer Municipality in Innlandet county, Norway.
 The 1089 m tall mountain is the highest point in the municipality.
 The mountain sits about 11 km northeast of the town of Lillehammer, about 350 m to the south of the municipal border with Øyer Municipality.

 Nevelfjell is a popular destination in the Lillehammer area both in winter and in summer.
-On clear day there is a good panoramic view of a wide area, including peaks in the Jotunheimen and Rondane mountain ranges.
+On clear days there is a good panoramic view of a wide area, including peaks in the Jotunheimen and Rondane mountain ranges.
 There are hiking and ski trails to the top of Nevelfjell and a small hiking cabin named "Nevelhytta".